What is the “Public Trust”

 and how does it affect beach access in Fairfield?

-Doctrine is a legal principle (environmental law) derived from English common law.
-The essence of the doctrine is that the waters of the state are a public resource owned by and available to all citizens equally for the purposes of navigation, conducting commerce, fishing, recreation and similar uses; and that this “trust” is not invalidated by private ownership of the underlying land.
-The doctrine limits public and private use of tidelands and other shorelands in order to protect the public's right to use the waters of the state.
-All coastal states as sovereigns (supreme power or authority) hold the submerged lands and waters waterward of the mean high water line in trust for the public.
+The Public Trust Doctrine is a legal principle (environmental law) derived from English common law.
+The essence of the doctrine is that the waters of the state are a public resource owned by and available to all citizens equally for the purposes of navigation, conducting commerce, fishing, recreation and similar uses; and that this “trust” is not invalidated by private ownership of the

 At Fairfield beaches, once upland access is granted (that is: between October 1 and March 31, when dogs and horses are permitted to accompany “responsible persons” pursuant to §14 of the Fairfield Parks & Recreation Commission Rules and Regulations: Beaches), it is reasonable to interpret that a person may walk with their dog OFF-leash while within this “Public Trust area,” or more simply, below the OHWM.

-As defined by the State of Connecticut Department of Energy and Environmental Protection: “The public trust area comprises submerged lands and waters waterward of the mean (average/ordinary) high water line (OHWM) in tidal coastal, or navigable waters of the state of Connecticut.
+As defined by the DEEP (The Public Trust: What are the public's rights along Connecticut's shore?): “The public trust area comprises submerged lands and waters waterward of the mean (average/ordinary) high water line (OHWM) in tidal coastal, or navigable waters of the state of Connecticut.
 On the ground, the public trust area extends from the water up to a prominent wrack line, debris line, or water mark.
 In general, if an area is regularly wet by the tides, you are probably safe to assume that it is in the public trust.”

 The mean high water is the mean (average) of all high water heights observed during current NTDE.